Guinea Bissau Country Summary

 Sanctions

 Guinea Bissau, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
-The UN Security Council has established various sanctions regimes since 1966, which include economic sanctions, arms embargoes, and travel bans, focusing on the rights of those targeted.
-Currently, there are 15 ongoing sanctions regimes aimed at political settlements, nuclear non-proliferation, and counter-terrorism, with a Consolidated List of individuals and entities affected by these measures.
+The UN Security Council has established various sanctions regimes since 1966, including travel bans and asset freezes, to address threats to global stability.
+These measures are increasingly mindful of the rights of those affected and are part of a broader strategy that includes peacekeeping and peacemaking efforts.

 Bribery & Corruption